 There are three broad types of concerns regarding intern behaviors and skills, described below in order of severity from low to high.

 Intern performance below the expected level of competency

 Defined as a skill deficit in any one given supervised area or -more broadly- professional wide competency.
-It is typically identified by ITS staff in the course of their regular supervision/work with interns and leads to the development of an informal remediation plan to address the skill deficiency.
-This initial informal plan is developed in collaboration with the intern and may include other ITS staff more broadly as needed.
+It is typically identified by supervising staff in the course of their regular supervision/work with interns and leads to the development of an informal remediation plan to address the skill deficiency.
+This initial informal plan is developed in collaboration with the intern and may include the training director, upon the request of either party.

 Intern unprofessional and/or problematic behavior

 For purposes of this document, unprofessional and/or problematic behavior is defined broadly as behavior causing a significant interference in professional functioning that is reflected in one or more of the following ways: